A table in Boyce-Codd normal form (created by Raymond Boyce and Edgar Codd) follows all the rules of third normal form, plus one additional rule:

 | 2002 | 2002-06-24 | 200 | He got me |

-This table is not in Boyce-Codd's normal form because release_year is entirely dependent on release_date.
+However, this table is not in Boyce-Codd's normal form because release_year is entirely dependent on release_date.

-The easiest way to fix the table in our example is to simply remove the duplicate data from release_date.
+The easiest way to fix the table in our example is to remove the duplicate data from release_date.
 Let's make that column release_day_and_month.

 | release_year | release_day_and_month | sales | name |